adjust/android_sdk/doc/english/non_play.md

 // ...
 ```

-a similar `AdjustIMEI.doNotReadImei()` can be called to stop the SDK from reading IMEI and MEID values.
+You can call a similar method `AdjustIMEI.doNotReadImei()` to stop the SDK from reading IMEI and MEID values.

 ### <a id="build-the-app"></a>Build your app